Can Excel Survive?

 “Excel offers all you need for most analyses and also offers something to the novice,” Beauchamp adds.
-At Cognito, which boasts more than half a dozen offices globally, Excel is critical for budgeting and forecasting, analysis of the company’s accounts, and evaluating and reporting underlying performance.
+At Cognito, which boasts more than half a dozen offices globally, Excel is critical for budgeting and forecasting, analysis of the company’s accounts, scenario planning and evaluating and reporting underlying performance.

 “It’s also nimble enough to be able to respond to the less routine occasions when insights need to be presented numerically or graphically” to people outside finance, says Beauchamp.

 Unlike software that has become stale or outdated with the ubiquity of internet access and the increased role of analytics, Excel has evolved with the times.